 According to company representatives, the investment was:

-… Because we believe that Startpage plays a critical role in protecting the privacy of consumers and we hope that our resources will help Startpage bring privacy to new users around the world.
+… Because we believe that Startpage plays a critical role in protecting the privacy of consumers and we hope that our resources will help Startpage bring privacy to millions of new users around the world.

 The deal, however, as we mentioned yesterday, was not made public, or to put it better, only part of it was made public.
 System1 not appeared from the beginning, and of course the explanations given by all parties do not seem to be convincing.